 Goal Statements:

 Domain I: Effective Planning, Instruction, and Assessment

-Standard 1: Unit and daily planning are consistent with AISC expectation ıs.
+Standard 1: Unit and daily planning are consistent with AISC expectations.

 Please check one of the following:

 ☐ Does Not Meet Standard ☐ Meets the Standard ☐ Exceeds Standard

-(Note: You may identify that you are meeting the standard, but also wish to include evidence within the "Exceeds Standard" section, with or without checking "Exceeds Standard") this
+(Note: You may identify that you are meeting the standard, but also wish to include evidence within this "Exceeds Standard" section, with or without checking "Exceeds Standard")

 Teacher Comments:

 Supervisor's Response:

 Standard 2: Assessment of student learning is consistent with AISC

 expectations.

 Please check one of the following:

 ☐ Does Not Meet Standard ☐ Meets the Standard ☐ Exceeds Standard

-(Note: You may identify that you are meeting the standard, but also wish to include evidence within the Exceeds Standard" section, with or without checking "Exceeds Standard") his
+(Note: You may identify that you are meeting the standard, but also wish to include evidence within this "Exceeds Standard" section, with or without checking "Exceeds Standard")

 Teacher Comments:

 Supervisor's Response:

 Standard 3: Teacher demonstrates individual approach to students' educational needs.
 Please check one of the following: ☐ Does Not Meet Standard ☐ Meets the Standard ☐ Exceeds Standard (Note: You may identify that you are meeting the standard, but also wish to include evidence within this "Exceeds Standard" section, with or without checking "Exceeds Standard") Teacher Comments: Supervisor's Response: Domain II: Positive Classroom Cultures Domain II: Positive Classroom Cultures Standard 4: Teaching practices fulfill instructional goals, and engage and motivate students.
 Standard 4: Teaching practices fulfill instructional goals, and engage and Standard 4: Teaching practices fulfill instructional goals, and engage and motivate students.
 Standard 4: Teaching practices fulfill instructional goals, and engage and motivate students.
 Please check one of the following: Standard 4: Teaching practices fulfill instructional goals, and engage and motivate students.
 Please check one of the following: Does Not Meet Standard Meets the Standard Exceeds Standard (Note: You may identify that you are meeting the standard, but also wish to include evidence within this Standard 4: Teaching practices fulfill instructional goals, and engage and motivate students.
 Please check one of the following: Does Not Meet Standard Meets the Standard Exceeds Standard (Note: You may identify that you are meeting the standard, but also wish to include evidence within this "Exceeds Standard" section, with or without checking "Exceeds Standard") Standard 4: Teaching practices fulfill instructional goals, and engage and motivate students.
 Please check one of the following: Does Not Meet Standard Meets the Standard Exceeds Standard (Note: You may identify that you are meeting the standard, but also wish to include evidence within this "Exceeds Standard" section, with or without checking "Exceeds Standard") Standard 4: Teaching practices fulfill instructional goals, and engage and motivate students.
-Please check one of the following: Does Not Meet Standard Meets the Standard Exceeds Standard (Note: You may identify that you are meeting the standard, but also wish to include evidence within this "Exceeds Standard" section, with or without checking "Exceeds Standard") Standard 4: Teaching practices fulfill instructional goals, and engage and motivate students.
-Please check one of the following: Does Not Meet Standard Meets the Standard Exceeds Standard (Note: You may identify that you are meeting the standard, but also wish to include evidence within this "Exceeds Standard" section, with or without checking "Exceeds Standard") Standard 4: Teaching practices fulfill instructional goals, and engage and motivate students.
-Please check one of the following: Does Not Meet Standard Meets the Standard Exceeds Standard (Note: You may identify that you are meeting the standard, but also wish to include evidence within this "Exceeds Standard" section, with or without checking "Exceeds Standard") Teacher Comments: Standard 4: Teaching practices fulfill instructional goals, and engage and motivate students.
-Please check one of the following: Does Not Meet Standard Meets the Standard Exceeds Standard (Note: You may identify that you are meeting the standard, but also wish to include evidence within this "Exceeds Standard" section, with or without checking "Exceeds Standard") Teacher Comments: Standard 4: Teaching practices fulfill instructional goals, and engage and motivate students.
+Please check one of the following: Does Not Meet Standard Meets the Standard Exceeds Standard (Note: You may identify that you are meeting the standard, but also wish to include evidence within this "Exceeds Standard" section, with or without checking "Exceeds Standard") Please check one of the following: Does Not Meet Standard Meets the Standard Exceeds Standard (Note: You may identify that you are meeting the standard, but also wish to include evidence within this "Exceeds Standard" section, with or without checking "Exceeds Standard") Teacher Comments: Standard 4: Teaching practices fulfill instructional goals, and engage and motivate students.
 Please check one of the following: Does Not Meet Standard Meets the Standard Exceeds Standard (Note: You may identify that you are meeting the standard, but also wish to include evidence within this "Exceeds Standard" section, with or without checking "Exceeds Standard") Teacher Comments: